OneMeanDragon/Battle.net-Classic-Chat-HTML-JS-CSS/README.md

 ---
 Log in with your game client, be sure your Email is attached to that client.

-Go to your "Op <yourname>" channel or Clan channel your registered to.
+Go to your "Op youronlineclientname" channel or Clan channel your registered to.

 Send command "/register-bot".